corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

 ## Executing Step with No UI to Render

-Sometimes the DS needs to execute a stage with no associated UI to render; for example, the DS just needs to execute business logic and move to next step.
+Sometimes the Decision Service needs to execute a stage with no associated UI to render; for example, the Decision Service just needs to execute business logic and move to next step.

-This is specified by the DS in the attribute UI.noUiToRenderContinue (a boolean)
+This is specified by the Decision Service in the attribute UI.noUiToRenderContinue (a boolean)

-Note: The CSC needs to keep calling the DS by setting the UI.currentStageNumber to UI.nextStageNumber until the flag noUiToRenderContinue is not set (undefined) or set to false.
+Note: The CSC needs to keep calling the Decision Service by setting the UI.currentStageNumber to UI.nextStageNumber until the flag noUiToRenderContinue is not set (undefined) or set to false.

 ## Validation